MicahKezar/Cisco-IOS-XE-NotepadPlusPlus-Dark-Mode/README.md

 > This is a fork of the original Syntax Highlighting project made by OsamaAbbas.
 I only reskinned it.
 His project can be found [here](https://github.com/Tes3awy/Cisco-IOS-XE-NotepadPlusPlus-Syntax-Highlight).
 Additionally, [the original unedited .xml file](original_files/original_Cisco_IOS_XE_byOsamaAbbas.udl.xml) has been added to this repo fork.

-I absolutely loved the syntax highlighting provided by the original project .xml file, but I heavily dislike Light Mode in any application (It's too harsh on the eyes! lol.)
-As a result, I quickly spun up this fork after I revised/reskinned the original .xml file to better match my usage of Dark Mode interfaces.
+The syntax highlighting found in the original project's .xml file is absolutely incredible.
+However, as someone who uses Dark Mode on every application, the color conflict was too hard to read.
+As a result, I revised/reskinned the original .xml file to allow for dark mode compatability / readability.

 ## Revised setup instructions from the original project:
 After Installing [NotePad++](https://notepad-plus-plus.org/downloads/), place the `Cisco_IOS_XE_Dark_Mode_byMicahKezar.udl.xml` file within the `%AppData%\Notepad++\userDefineLangs` folder, and restart NotePad++.